 Many freelancers will be happy just to scrape enough work together to make ends meet, but at the other end of the scale some of us find ourselves with more work than we can handle.

-It’s at this point that many freelancers consider starting an agency, transforming themselves from a self-employed single operator to an employer responsible for several other people, whether formally or informally.
+It’s at this point that many freelancers consider starting an agency (we've got you covered if you're launching a digital marketing agency), transforming themselves from a self-employed single operator to an employer responsible for several other people, whether formally or informally.
 (Note: even if you decide to not start an agency, you should strongly consider incorporating for its legal and tax benefits).
 If you’re starting to think in this direction, there are a few key questions to ask yourself.